Carly Rose Sonenclar: 2012: The X Factor

 In 2012, Sonenclar auditioned for the second season of The X Factor USA with the song "Feeling Good" by Anthony Newley and Leslie Bricusse (famously covered by Nina Simone among others).
 Sonenclar received a standing ovation from all four judges (L.A.
 Reid commented "You may be 13, but your soul is old!"; Simon Cowell awarded her "4,833 yeses"), and she advanced to the next round.
-After her successful initial audition, she advanced through the first day of X Factors "bootcamp," where she sang "Pumped Up Kicks" with Beatrice Miller.
-Of the 120 contestants who auditioned at bootcamp that day, she was among the sixty or so asked to continue on.
-At the end of bootcamp, she was chosen to be one of the six contestants in the "teens" category who were invited to perform at the "judges' houses" stage of the competition.
-She performed the song "Brokenhearted" for the "teens" category mentor, Britney Spears, and Spears' guest judge will.i.am.
+After her successful initial audition, she advanced through the first day of the "Bootcamp," stage of The X Factor where she sang "Pumped Up Kicks" with Beatrice Miller.
+Of the 120 contestants who auditioned at bootcamp that day, she was among the sixty acts asked to continue on.
+At the end of bootcamp, she was chosen to be one of the six contestants in the "Teens" category who were invited to perform at the "Judges' Houses" stage of the competition.
+She performed the song "Brokenhearted" for the "Teens" category mentor, Britney Spears, and Spears' guest judge will.i.am.
 Both Spears and will.i.am responded positively to her performance; will.i.am remarked appreciatively that she was "possessed."
-Sonenclar next advanced into the Top 16 round, where she performed "Good Feeling", then the Top 13 round, where she performed "It Will Rain".
-When Sonenclar reached the Top 12 round—where she performed "My Heart Will Go On"—it was revealed that she was the second-most-voted for person in the competition so far, behind only Tate Stevens, a distinction she achieved again after advancing to the Top 10 round.
+Sonenclar next advanced into the live shows, where she performed "Good Feeling" in the first week, then in the second week, where she performed "It Will Rain".
+When Sonenclar reached the third week, she performed "My Heart Will Go On", where she finished second in the public vote, behind only Tate Stevens, a distinction she achieved again after advancing to the fourth week.

-On November 21, she performed the song "Over the Rainbow", which she received a standing ovation from all four judges, sending her into the Top 8 round.
-It was revealed that she had been the #1 most-voted-for contestant in the competition that night.
-On November 28, she performed "Rolling in the Deep", sending her into the Top 6 round, and was revealed to have again been the #1 most-voted-for contestant in the competition.
-She later advanced to the Finale round, in which she performed "Feeling Good" (again), "How Do I Live" (with LeAnn Rimes), and "Hallelujah".
-On December 20, 2012, it was announced that she had finished the competition in second place behind Tate Stevens.
+On November 21, she performed the song "Over the Rainbow", which she received a standing ovation from all four judges, sending her into the fifth week.
+In addition, she also won the public vote overtaking Stevens.
+On November 28, she performed "Rolling in the Deep", sending her into the quarter-final, and was revealed to have again won the public vote.
+She later advanced to the final, in which she performed "Feeling Good" (again), "How Do I Live" (with LeAnn Rimes), and "Hallelujah".
+On December 20, 2012, she had finished the competition in second place behind Tate Stevens.